 The anxiety I experienced began to intermingle with depression.
 The longer I stayed in this intense place of panic, a hopelessness developed within me that became an unintended, integral part of who I was.

 I spent days, weeks and months trying to cope, grasping for ordinary and forgetting what it looked like.
 I tried desperately to live my new normal, clumsily slipping along with many, many days of breakdowns.

 I had gone to every doctor imaginable, from a family doctor to a neurologist.
 Someone must have an answer and I was intent on finding it.

 Yes, I was that hypochondriac patient.

-During this time, I received a stern talking to from a nurse.
-After checking my vitals she placed her hands on either side of the sterile white paper where I was sitting.
+During this time, I received a stern talking-to from a nurse.
+After checking my vitals she placed her hands on either side of the sterile white paper I was sitting on.
 She leaned forward until her breath warmed my face and glared unsympathetically into my eyes, “There is nothing wrong with you, you’re completely healthy and fine and this is all in your head!”

 Tears streaming down my face, I gazed back with earnest and stammered, “But I feel like maybe there is… something wrong, I mean.”
 Said with an almost child-like questioning, the words floated in the air as she briskly walked out of the room.

 I scolded myself, feeling embarrassed by my lack of self-control and decided then to stop searching for some elusive answer that clearly didn’t exist.